Battle of Koregaon: Aftermath

-General Smith arrived in Koregaon on 3 January, but by this time, the Peshwa had already left the area.
+General Smith arrived in Koregaon Bhima on 3 January, but by this time, the Peshwa had already left the area.
 A company force led by General Pritzler pursued Peshwa, who tried to escape to Mysore.
 Meanwhile, General Smith captured Satara, the capital of Pratap Singh.
 Smith intercepted Peshwa in a battle on 19 February 1818 at Ashtoon (or Ashta); Bapuji Gokhale was killed in this action.
 The Peshwa then fled to Khandesh, while his jagirdars accepted the Company's suzerainty.
 A dejected Peshwa then met with John Malcolm on 2 June 1818, and surrendered his royal claims in exchange for a pension and a residence in Bithoor.
 Trimbakji Dengle was captured near Nashik and imprisoned at the Chunar Fort.

 As a reward for their bravery in the Battle of Koregaon, the 2nd battalion of the 1st Regiment of the Bombay Native Infantry was made Grenadiers.
 Their regiment came to be known as 1st Grenadier Regiment of Bombay Native Infantry.
 The official report to the British Residents at Poona recalls the "heroic valour and enduring fortitude" of the soldiers, the "disciplined intrepidity" and "devoted courage and admirable consistency" of their actions.

-Captain Staunton was appointed an honorary aide-de-camp to the Governor General of India.
+Captain Staunton was appointed an honorary aide-de-camp to the Governor-General of India.
 The Court of Directors presented him with a sword and a sum of 500 guineas (gold coins).
 Later in 1823, he became a Major, and was appointed a companion of the Most Honourable Military Order of the Bath.

 General Thomas Hislop called the battle "one of the most heroic and brilliant achievements ever recorded on the annals of the army".
 According to M.S.
 Naravane, "this gallant defense by a small number of Company's troops against an overwhelming Maratha force is rightly considered one of the most glorious examples of valour and fortitude in the annals of the Company's forces."

-General Smith, in his official report of this battle, wrote, "The action at Koregaum was one of the most brilliant affairs achieved by any army in which European and Native soldiers displayed the most noble devotion and most romantic bravery under pressure of hunger and thirst almost beyond human endurance.
+General Smith, in his official report of this battle, wrote, "The action at Koregaon was one of the most brilliant affairs achieved by any army in which European and Native soldiers displayed the most noble devotion and most romantic bravery under pressure of hunger and thirst almost beyond human endurance.